-Uganda closes border with Congo over Ebola surge
+Uganda closes Congo border after Ebola surge

 AFBytes Brief